 Prior to the initiation of construction each day, the fence shall be inspected daily by a Designated Biologist or biological monitor for holes, gaps, or access points, which shall be repaired upon discovery.
 The area inside the fence shall also be inspected for trapped Covered Species prior to the initiation of construction each day.
-If Covered Species are discovered the wildlife shall be monitored until it has left the fenced area on its own accord, no work shall occur during this period.
+If a Covered Species is discovered the Covered Species shall be monitored until it has left the fenced area on its own accord, no work shall occur during this period.
 If the Covered Species does not leave on its own accord CDFW will be contacted before work may continue.